FCSG Steering Committee

 The Steering Committee is the decision-making body of the Fort Collins Sustainability Group.
 Decisions are made by consensus (see separate menu item for details).
 There is no limit placed on the number of Steering Committee members; new members are always welcomed.
 Those interested in joining should support our mission and objectives, and should be committed to attending our monthly meetings on a regular basis.

 Rick moved to Fort Collins in 2018 from Lafayette, Colorado, and was soon attending FCSG meetings regularly.
 He joined the Steering Committee in summer 2019.
 Rick had lived in the Boulder/Denver area since 1981.
 He became actively involved in local politics when he helped form East Boulder County United (www.eastbocounited.org) in 2012, due to his concern about the imminent threat of fracking to Lafayette residents.
 He has an MA in Regional Science (Economics) from the University of Pennsylvania, and an MS in Telecommunications from the University of Colorado.
 Rick worked as a full time programmer since 1992, and taught economics part-time at Front Range Community College (FRCC) from 1988 to 1991.
 Since 2009, he has taught a course in environmental economics at FRCC, and continues to improve that course.
-In the fall of 2019, he will also be teaching two courses at the Osher Institute, “Decarbonizing the Economy” and “The Great Turning and You.”
-Rick enjoys the Colorado outdoors through hiking, climbing, biking and skiing; and has been known to play the guitar occasionally for fun.
+Rick has also taught several courses at the Osher Institute, including “Decarbonizing the Economy” and “The Great Turning and You.”
+He enjoys the Colorado outdoors through hiking, climbing, biking and skiing; and has been known to play the guitar occasionally for fun.

 Kevin is a founding member of the FCSG, and has been a member of the Steering Committee since 2005.
 He also represents FCSG on the board of the Northern Colorado Alliance for a Livable Future (NCALF).
 Kevin got his start as an activist opposing U.S. support for the Contras in Nicaragua in the 1980s.
 He has a B.S. degree in Physics from the University of California – Davis and an M.S. degree in Mechanical Engineering from the University of Wisconsin – Madison.
 Kevin currently works as a Senior Engineer for a small energy consulting firm, and is registered as a professional engineer in the State of Colorado.
 He has also taught high school and college classes in math and science in California and Wisconsin.